 Skip to main content

-Note: By adding this integration, your data may be sent to AWS or hosted model providers for certain actions within Arize (e.g., prompt playground) and your account may be billed for usage.
+By adding this integration, your data may be sent to AWS or hosted model providers for certain actions within Arize (e.g., prompt playground) and your account may be billed for usage.

-Select AWS Bedrock Integration
+Select AWS Bedrock from the Providers List

 Arize will assume the role you create to run InvokeModel commands against Bedrock models in your account.
-The following will create a “least privilege” role in your AWS account.
+The following will create a least privilege role in your AWS account.
 It will also configure that role so that Arize can assume it.
-Copy the permissions policy in Arize

 Copy the necessary permissions policy